 Possible causes of cephalopelvic disproportion (CPD) include:

 - Hereditary factors

-- Postmaturity (still pregnant after due date has passed)
+- Postmaturity (still pregnant after the due date has passed)

 - Multiparity (not the first pregnancy)